mkdika/lff-cr/README.md

 ## Why?

-There are workarounds to do it on *nix, using combination of `find`, `du`, `sort`, `head` eg:
+There are workarounds about how to do it on *nix, for instance is using combination of `find`, `du`, `sort`, `head`.

 ```bash
 find /your/directory -xdev -type f -exec du -sh {} ';' | sort -rh | head -n10
 # will printout the top 10 largest files size within given directory
 ```

-But I'm to lazy to memorize them all :sweat_smile: so I need a simpler solution instead!
+But I'm to lazy to memorize them all :sweat_smile: I need a simpler solution instead!

 ```bash
 # my way